OSeMOSYS/otoole/README.rst

 A Python toolkit to support use of OSeMOSYS

 Description
 ===========

-**otoole** is a Python package which provides a command-line interface for users of OSeMOSYS.

-The aim of the package is to provide commonly used pre- and post-processing steps for OSeMOSYS.
+**otoole** is a Python package which provides a command-line interface for users of OSeMOSYS.The aim of the package is to provide commonly used pre- and post-processing steps for OSeMOSYS.

 .. image:: img/osemosys_dataflow.png